-Key Recommendations from the Education Sector
+Key Recommendations from the Research Sector

 During the launch of the main report, a series of virtual roundtables were held with key stakeholders.
-Drawing on these discussions, Table 1 illustrates the issues identified as priority areas for action within the education sector, quotes from education stakeholders who attended the roundtable event, and the cross-cutting objectives of the strategy that these relate to.
+Drawing on these discussions, Table 1 illustrates the issues identified as priority areas for action within the research sector, quotes from research stakeholders who attended the roundtable event, and the cross-cutting objectives of the strategy that these relate to.

-Table 1: Priorities for Educators
+Table 1: Priorities for the Research Sector